VLVentura/cpp-app-template/README.md

 cmake --list-presets
 ```

-2. Use one of the presets listed
+2. Use one of the presets listed with suffix `_local`.

 ```bash
 cmake --preset=gcc-developer_local